DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Parameter | Description
 ------ | -----
 `node`  | The current DOM node.
-`idx` | Index of the current node among other nodes in the matching set.
+`idx` | Index of the current node among other nodes in the matched set.

 ```js
 Selector('ul').filter((node, idx) => {